Kade-github/SmToFNF/readme.md

 ### SM File setup

-The file must contain a difficulty called, "Hard", "Normal", or "Easy." (normal in arrow vortex has to be hand written in the .sm file)
+The file must contain a difficulty called, "Hard", "Normal/Medium", or "Easy."

-I did this because I dunno, I wanted to. fuck you.

 Anyways it will only convert these diffs and skip the rest. <3 <3